MCAA Marketing Report

 I realize many organizations spend money in places that may be questionable to their members, but this is certainly not the case with the MCAA’s marketing dollars.
 As chairman of the Marketing Committee, I’d like to inform all MCAA members that the current board, executive director and staff are assuring your dues are spent to your benefit.

-Earmarked Funds Granted
+Recommendations for Earmarked Funds Granted

 The MCAA has been working to realign its mission with the issues facing today’s mason contractor.
 Talk of a shrinking market share for masonry construction work and increasingly competitive forces require our association to adapt quickly to both preserve and educate the masonry industry.
 One such adaptation over the last few years has been the implementation of the Marketing Committee as part of the MCAA.
 This resulted in the earmarking of a 20 percent assessment of membership dues to be used toward initiatives that the Marketing Committee would deem beneficial to improving the masonry industry as a whole.
 As a result, an anticipated $175,000 to $200,000 annually can be used for marketing initiatives.